How to tackle Amazon Prime Day to find the best deals

 In addition, you will typically find more deals on big-screen 4K TVs on Black Friday, as manufacturers typically produce thousands of them just for that day.

-So plan ahead, watch for lightning deals, and compare prices with other major retailers, and that way you don't waste your money.
+So plan ahead, watch for lightning deals, and compare prices with other major retailers.